sarfata/apollo-mocked-provider/README.md

 import {
   createApolloErrorProvider,
   createApolloMockedProvider,
-  createApolloLoadingProvider
+  createApolloLoadingProvider,
-} from "apollo-mocked-provider";
+} from 'apollo-mocked-provider';
-import { typeDefs } from "./typeDefs";
+import { typeDefs } from './typeDefs';
-import { InMemoryCache } from "apollo-boost";
+import { InMemoryCache } from 'apollo-boost';

 const cache = new InMemoryCache();